 It has found an important niche role in industry due to its ideal combination of extreme lightness (one third less dense than aluminum), stiffness (six times as stiff as steel), and high heat resilience over a wide thermal spectrum.
 These unique properties means that it is used extensively in specialized products in the aerospace, automotive, energy, defense, medical and electronics industries 2.

-As the beryllium atom only has five neutrons, four protons, and four electrons, it is almost completely transparent to high-energy particles and ionising radiation.
+As the beryllium atom only has five neutrons, four protons, and four electrons, it is almost completely transparent to high-energy particles and ionizing radiation.
 Indeed a beryllium window is more transparent to x-rays than a normal glass one.

 Therefore beryllium windows are employed to cover the ends of x-ray tubes from which the x-rays exit.
 Of course a window (of any material) is mandatory in tube construction to maintain vacuum.